tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

 NOTE: backticks are used for exact names.

-keep path on a single line (or else table won't be rendered) but it's allowed to use multiple table rows each row containing the path on a separate screen (window or page). or else multiple table rows can be used to split path into 2 parts - high-level part and the one specifying exact location of UI element).
+keep path on a single line (or else table won't be rendered) but it's allowed to use multiple table rows each row containing the path on a separate screen (window or page). or else multiple table rows can be used to split path into 2 parts - high-level part and the one specifying exact location of UI element.

 ### use comment with arrow to specify return value